toful/Compiler/README.md

         statement list
     done

+Do While statement syntax:

+    do
+        statement list
+    while boolean expression

 The range is defined as: ```arithmetic expression .. arithmetic expression```

 The identifier used in the for statement has to be an uninitialized variable.